anna-dor-plumsail/documents-docs/source/getting-started/use-from-flow.rst

 .. image:: ../_static/img/getting-started/general-connector-step.png
    :alt: General connector configuration

-You may want to differenciate this connector from others.
-In this case you can assign custom icon and custom color for it.
+You may want to differentiate this connector from others.
+In this case, you can assign a custom icon and custom color for it.
 We suggest this icon:

 .. image:: ../_static/img/getting-started/actions-connector-icon.png
    :alt: Connector icon